stevenMouret/web-accessibility-guidelines/_doc/accessibility/presentation-of-information/customizing-the-display.md

 ##### Readability when the font size is enlarged

-At the AA level of the RGAA, the text must remain legible and no information should be lost when the default font size is increased by 200%.
+At the AA level, the text must remain legible and no information should be lost when the default font size is increased by 200%.

 200% corresponds to 6 times the `Ctrl +` action on Firefox (with the "Text only" option of the zoom).